1. What is it?

 2. Selector to choose:

-And, Search bar where you can search by words or do an advanced search by pressing tune
+And, Search bar , where you can search for words or do an advanced search by pressing tune

 3. Filter bar

-By default and at the moment before making a search , the options In terms of the Term- filter, and I am the recipient of the Recipient filter appear activated.
+By default, and before performing a search , the options Within the deadline filter and I am the recipient of the Recipient filter are activated.
 You can also access Search Tips.

 But if you do a search, the filters appear: